f3d-app/f3d/documentation/content/docs/index.md

 > Note: When playing an animation with a scene camera, camera interactions are locked.

-The coloring can be controlled directly using hotkeys:
+The coloring can be controlled directly by pressing the following hotkeys:

-* Press `C` key to cycle between coloring with array from point data and from cell data.
+* `C`: cycle between coloring with array from point data and from cell data.
-* Press `S` key to cycle the array to color with.
+* `S`: cycle the array to color with.
-* Press `Y` key to cycle the component of the array to color with.
+* `Y`: cycle the component of the array to color with.

 See the coloring cycle section for more info.

 Other options can be toggled directly by pressing the following hotkeys: